davidlaprade/shiny-nemesis/outline.md

 - Subjective = ~ Objective
 - evidence is objective
-  - my saying this is based on the belief that what we know about the world would not be unmade if something was put in the water to make reds lookn reen, e = mc2 look like a complicated view, ordinary claims look outlandish
+  - my saying this is based on the belief that what we know about the world would not be unmade if something was put in the water to make reds look green, e = mc2 look like a complicated view, ordinary claims look outlandish
   - the evidential base (even if we no longer are capable of having the phenomenology again) remains sturdy
   - we should remain convinced of our view of the world